Internships

 Intern

-We use a cohort model, meaning you will have the opportunity to be part of a group of interns who are trained together and are interning around the state with various Extension offices.
-In addition to the specific skills you’ll build related to your internship, you’ll also spend the summer working towards earning a professional development micro-credential.
-At the end of the summer, interns will participate in a poster presentation to showcase your work.
+Extension interns and Small Family fellows work with their mentors and their cohort to develop as young professionals and help the university make an impact across New Hampshire.
+We use a cohort model, so you will be part of a group of interns who are trained together and intern throughout the state with Extension and non-profit organizations.
+In addition to the specific skills you’ll build related to your internship, you’ll also develop career readiness skills.
+At the end of the summer, all interns present at a poster presentation to showcase your work and develop skills to communicate your work to the public.
+These paid internships ($16/hour) are approximately 20-30 hours per week from June 2 – August 8.

 Food & Agriculture: